JuliaSymbolics/Metatheory.jl/paper/paper.md

 # Conclusion

 Many applications of equality saturation to advanced optimization tasks have been recently published.
 Herbie [@panchekha2015automatically] is a tool for automatically improving the precision of floating point expressions, which recently switched to `egg` as the core rewriting backend.
 However, Herbie requires interoperation and conversion of expressions between different languages and libraries.
-In [@yang2021equality], the authors used `egg` to superoptimize tensor signal flow graphs describing neural networks.
+In @yang2021equality, the authors used `egg` to superoptimize tensor signal flow graphs describing neural networks.
 Implementing similar case studies in pure Julia would make valid research contributions on their own.
 We are confident that a well-integrated and homoiconic equality saturation engine in pure Julia will permit exploration of many new metaprogramming applications, and allow them to be implemented in an elegant, performant and concise way.
-Code for Metatheory.jl is available in [@metatheory], or at [https://github.com/0x0f0f0f/Metatheory.jl](https://github.com/0x0f0f0f/Metatheory.jl).
+Code for Metatheory.jl is available in @metatheory, or at [https://github.com/0x0f0f0f/Metatheory.jl](https://github.com/0x0f0f0f/Metatheory.jl).

 # Acknowledgements